mosra/m.css/doc/pelican/theme.rst

 in the footer navigation.
 The links are arranged in four columns, which get reduced to just two columns on small screens.
-Omitting :py:`M_LINKS_FOOTER4` will fill the last column with a *Blog* entry, linking to the Archives page and listing all blog categories; omitting any of the remaining variables will make given column empty.
+Omitting :py:`M_LINKS_FOOTER4` will fill the last column with a *Blog* entry, linking to the Archives page and listing all blog categories; you can disable that entry by setting :py:`M_LINKS_FOOTER4 = []`.
+Omitting any of the remaining variables will make given column empty, omitting all variables will not render the navigation at all.

 The variables are lists of 2-tuples, containing link title and URL.
 First item is used for column header, if link URL of the first item is empty, given column